data61/gnaf/README.md

 See https://www.elastic.co/guide/en/elasticsearch/guide/current/multi-word-synonyms.html, which suggest using "Simple Contraction".
 However we're using shingles/ngrams rather than phrase search, so do we have the same problem?
 Yes I think so.
 We should do contraction to the single term abreviation.
+Possible negative consequences?
+Synonyms create the risk of spurious matches.
+The tables contain some unused entries (e.g. the STREET_TYPE_AUT (AWLK, AIRWALK)) and many rarely used entries; using them all as synonyms increases the risk. e.g. ATM has small edit distance from ATMA, ATKA, ATEA (street names), so contracting "AUTOMATIC TELLER MACHINE" to "ATM" could result in these street names matching AUTOMATIC TELLER MACHINEs.
+Perhaps we need to be quite selective in the use of synonyms.

 Add street (locality) aliases and locality aliases to the phrase suggester.
 Don't think we can use contraction here because one is not the contraction of the other, they are both multi-term.
+Simply appending the alias terms will probably be sufficient.

 Other synonyms: "St" for "Saint", "Mt" for "Mount"?
 The "Example Queries" section shows that this would be handled by including street (locality) aliases.

 The phrase suggester I think is performing better than the main query.
 Replace the latter with the query from the former.